|

 works that their famous relative had created.
 Nevertheless, the

+local papers made quite a thing out of it.
 With the success of “Firebird”, Balletfore changed its name to

 “New York Theater Ballet” and came under Columbia Artists